AKolumbic/twitchbot/README.md

 # TwitchBot with OpenAI Integration

-A modern Twitch chatbot for a variety of streaming content, including Pathfinder 2e, D&D, and video games like Helldivers 2, Hearthstone, Baldur's Gate 3, and Cyberpunk 2077.
+A modern Twitch chatbot for a variety of streaming content, including D&D, Pathfinder 2e, Call of Cthulhu, and video games like Helldivers 2, Hearthstone, Baldur's Gate 3, and Cyberpunk 2077.
 Features intelligent responses powered by OpenAI.

 ## Features